 This article was originally written by Kevin MacCauley, Upper Hand CEO, and posted by Addicted2Success on August 12, 2019.
 You can read the article here.

-There are countless components that go into building a successful company, but soft skills act as the fundamental building blocks of a functioning business.
+There are countless components that go into building a successful company – things, like having a good business skill, knowing how to register your company by going on a site like yourcompanyformations.co.uk registered office address and being able to know what your customers want, are all key skills that can help you have a successful business.
+But soft skills act as the fundamental building blocks of a functioning business.
 Hard skills are considered to be job-specific, whereas soft skills are intrapersonal skills like listening and communication.
 Nearly 93% of employers said that soft skills are an “essential” or “very important” factor in hiring decisions.
 With the right blend of hard and soft skills, an entrepreneur is capable of great things.

 Five Skills That Can Help Entrepreneurs Lead Successful Ventures

 A successful company starts from individual confidence.
 In order to motivate and inspire others, an entrepreneur must find reassurance in themselves.
 Other businesses and consumers will believe in your company if you consistently believe in yourself.
 Being confident also means becoming comfortable with being uncomfortable— taking risks will expand your business and place you above competitors.
 As an entrepreneur and leader, it’s crucial that you possess confidence and exhibit it throughout every step of your business ventures.
 You need to be confident about your product/service too though.
 Ensure you have done plenty of market research by using tools like this market research brief template, as this will increase your confidence in the product.
 Confidence is key!